Fraud and Corruption Prevention Policy and Procedure

 - act in accordance with the DCITHS Code of Ethics and Conduct

-- act in a manner that promotes and encourages the reporting of fraudulent and corrupt conduct.
+- act in a manner that promotes and encourages the reporting of fraud and corrupt conduct.

-- must ensure all staff are aware of their responsibilities.
+- must ensure all employees are aware of their responsibilities and this policy.

 The DCITHS Fraud and Corruption Control Framework governs fraud and corruption prevention, detection, and response by the Department.
-The framework incorporates the attributes of fraud control under the stages of:
+The framework aligns with Treasury Circular TC18-02 Fraud and corruption control policy.
+The framework incorporates the attributes of fraud control under the stages of Planning and Resourcing; Prevention; Detection and Response, as follows:

-The Department endeavours to prevent fraud and corruption by maintaining effective financial and operational controls.
+The Department endeavours to prevent fraud and corruption by maintaining effective financial and operational controls, and by encouraging a “speak up culture” to support employees to report incidents of potential and actual fraud and corruption.

 Risk assessment